pote/gpm/README.md

 #### Completeness

-It is recommended to keep a healthy and exhaustive `Godeps` file in the root of all Go project that use external dependencies, remember every package that you add to the Godeps file will be installed along with its dependencies when gpm runs `go get` on it, so if you don't include these dependencies in your Godeps file you are losing the ability to reproduce a build with 100% reliability.
+Any dependency not specified in the `Godeps` file will be installed by the Go tool to whatever revision the master branch of its hosting repository is pointing at that given moment, as reproducibility is the main goal of gpm it is suggested to be exhaustive and list all your dependencies in the file, with a specific revision.

-Make sure your Godeps file is exhaustive, this way any project includes the documentation required to be built reliably at any point in time.
+Do it once, reproduce it anytime, it pays off.

 ### Commands